Enhanced Corals and Treatments

 Genetic Basis of Key Traits

-This project is providing essential data and information on where and how to identify temperature tolerant corals within and among reefs.
-This project will apply whole-genome sequencing, outlier and association analyses to uncover links between specific host genome regions, symbiont community characteristics and heat tolerance phenotypes from corals across the Reef.
+This project provided essential data and information on where and how to identify temperature tolerant corals within and among reefs.
+This project applied whole-genome sequencing, outlier and association analyses to uncover links between specific host genome regions, symbiont community characteristics and heat tolerance phenotypes from corals across the Reef.

 Assisted Evolution

-This project progresses ideas designed to enhance heat tolerance of corals, which would be operationalised via aquaculture processes, including crossbreeding of warm-adapted corals, genome sequencing of cross-bred corals, development of algal symbionts that enhance heat tolerance.
+This project progressed ideas designed to enhance heat tolerance of corals, which could be operationalised via aquaculture processes, including crossbreeding of warm-adapted corals, genome sequencing of cross-bred corals, development of algal symbionts that enhance heat tolerance.

 Prokaryotes, Treatments and Coral Nutrition

-This project will assess the feasibility of using probiotics to enhance desired traits such as growth and survival in corals.
-Additionally, the project will develop treatments comprising a reliable suite of probiotics to enhance coral health and microbial inducers to promote settlement of a diversity of coral species, required to underpin aquaculture based coral propagation at scale.
+This project assessed the feasibility of using probiotics to enhance desired traits such as growth and survival in corals.
+Additionally, the project developed treatments comprising a reliable suite of probiotics to enhance coral health and microbial inducers to promote settlement of a diversity of coral species, required to underpin aquaculture based coral propagation at scale.

 Publications and Resources: